WasimKaunain/Masjide-Abubakr/README.md

-# 🕌 Masjide AbuBakr – Mosque Foundation Donation Web App
+# 🕌 Masjide AbuBakr – Mosque Donation Web App

 A modern, secure, and responsive web application designed to support mosque fundraising efforts.
 Built with simplicity, transparency, and community trust in mind.